 Enhance access features.
-The marshes, canals and back bay area of Elmer's Island Refuge could be better utilized by anglers and other user groups by adding improved parking and boat launches at multiple locations to improve access opportunities.
-This Proposed Alternative would add material, such as crushed rock and/or sand at strategic locations to create improved parking areas, and add material at the water's edge to create a gentle slope for launching boats, or other small or non-motorized vessels.
-One of the improvement areas is located on the footprint of an old camp, so site clearing would also be included.
-The location for this element of the Proposed Alternative would include an improved launch area, parking for 30-50 vehicles, and the starting point for the elevated boardwalk element of the Proposed Alternative.
+The marshes, canals and back bay area of Elmer's Island Wildlife Refuge could be better utilized by anglers and other user groups by adding improved parking and boat launches at multiple locations to improve access opportunities.
+This Proposed Alternative would add material, such as crushed rock and/or sand, at strategic locations to create improved parking at one location and add material at the water's edge to create a gentle slope for launching boats or other small or non-motorized vessels at two locations.